AlbertoIbarra/DataViz_Course/Data Descriptions/craigs_vehicles.md

-## Vehicles for Sale from Craigslist.org
+## Vehicles for Sale from Craigslist

 ### Introduction

+Craigslist is a classified advertisements website with sections devoted to jobs, housing, for sale, items wanted, services, community, gigs, résumés, and discussion forums.
+Craig Newmark began the service in 1995 as an email distribution list to friends, featuring local events in the San Francisco Bay Area.
+It became a web-based service in 1996 and expanded into other classified categories.
+It started expanding to other U.S. cities in 2000, and now covers 70 countries.

-Craigslist is the world's largest collection of used vehicles for sale, yet it's very difficult to collect all of them in the same place.
-Austin Reese built a scraper for a school project and expanded upon it later to create this data set which includes every used vehicle entry within every North-American region on Craigslist.
+Nowadays, Craigslist provcides the world's largest collection of used vehicles for sale.
+Nevertheless, it is very difficult to collect all of them in the same place.
+Austin Reese built a scraper for a school project and expanded upon it later to create this data set which includes every used vehicle entry from every North-American region on Craigslist.

 ### The data set